 A Noticeable Leak

 The most common cause of failure of residential water heaters is a leak from the tank.
 If you see water around your tank, you probably have a leak.
 And if your water heater lives in your attic or above the first floor, the likelihood of catastrophic damage climbs.
 If you notice your water heater is leaking, call the experts immediately.
-Even a minor leak can grow fast and cause expensive damage to your home.
+Even a minor leak can grow fast and cause pricey damage to your home.

 Not Enough Hot Water Available

-If you’re getting zero, or very little, hot water out of your tap, the issue could be the pilot light on your water heater unit.
+If you’re getting zero, or very little, hot water out of your tap, the problem could be the pilot light on your water heater unit.
 If you’re not sure how to investigate the pilot light, call in the experts to address the problem.